xauravww/practiceWEB/03-Hipster-Ipsum-Generator/README.md

 ## Folder Structure

 - `src/`: Contains the main source code for the React app.
-  - `components/`: Houses main reusable components used in the app.
-    - `Loader/`: Component for displaying a loading spinner.
-    - `ParagraphGenerator/`: Component for generating hipster paragraphs.
-    - `SentenceGenerator/`: Component for generating hipster sentences.
   - `App.js`: Main component representing the entire application.

 ## Usage